Next mission for women with military service: Run for office

 Much of Hegar's story was already public by the time she decided to challenge Republican Rep. John Carter in the Austin-area district, so she went for the full reveal — tattoos and all.

-The spot also features an intimate detail: One of Hegar's first memories was of her father throwing her mother through a glass door.

-"That's been one of the most difficult transitions for me, is talking about myself more," Hegar said.
-"I hope that they take away that we have to start putting our faith in people who have a history of putting other people first, fighting against intimidation and bullying, and trying to do the right thing."

-Air Force veteran Gina Ortiz Jones, the Democratic nominee for a House seat in West Texas, hopes her active military duty and intelligence work will "neutralize this perceived strength" of Republicans as strong on security issues.
+Air Force veteran Gina Ortiz Jones, a Democratic nominee for Congress, hopes her active military duty and intelligence work will "neutralize this perceived strength" of Republicans as strong on security issues.

-That could be important in the race for the San Antonio-area seat, currently held by Republican Rep. Will Hurd, a former CIA operative.
+That could be important in the race for the San Antonio-area seat held by Republican Rep. Will Hurd, a former CIA operative.
 Ortiz Jones supports Medicare for all and single-payer health insurance, positions that could be considered too liberal for the district.

 "'Liberal' isn't a word that is normally used to describe my work in national security," she said.